holgerlembke/st7567sfGK/README.md

 This is a st7567s (132X65 Dot Matrix LCD Controller/Drive) i2c lib for the Arduino ecosystem.

-It works

-* with 128 x 64 liquid crystal displays in black/white,
+* It works with 128 x 64 liquid crystal displays in black/white,
-* simple and with little memory usage,
+* it is simple and uses little memory,
-* with I2C,
+* it is driven by I2C,
-* with 3.3 volts ESP32 and ESP8266,
+* supports 3.3 volts for ESP32 and ESP8266,
-* very good with Zener-Diode-modified boards and
+* works very good with Zener-Diode-modified boards and
-* fair with a NON-Zener-Diode-modified boards.
+* works fair with a NON-Zener-Diode-modified boards.

 If you want to use the unmodified board you might expect some random errors.
 They are not soooo often as with other libraries, but they are still there.